-Each of our non-employee directors is entitled to an annual cash retainer of \$30,000 for serving on our Board of Directors.
+For fiscal 2022, each of our non-employee directors is entitled to an annual cash retainer of \$30,000 for serving on our Board of Directors.
+This amount will increase to \$40,000 in fiscal 2023.
 The retainer is payable in arrears in equal quarterly installments, subject to such director's continued service on the last day of the preceding quarter and prorated as necessary to reflect service commencement during the quarter.